Vinicius-A-R/netflix-fake/README.md

-# E-COMMERCE FAKE WITH REACT JS, REDUX AND FIREBASE
+# NETFLIX-FAKE WITH REACT JS & REDUX

 > This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-React JS Web Application using React Hooks, Redux and Firebase to sign or sign up in this application web.
+React JS Web Application using React Hooks, Redux and Firebase to hosting.

+This app web has only a few features of Netflix, this show some films that was fetching from API that you can add to your favorite list and remove.
+This website go to save your favorite list using redux and your list will persist even if you close the page.

 - [x] Responsive ( I really need to do this in the future )
 - [x] Homepage